adnanmw/hand-following-drone-/README.md

-hand followng drone using open cv and cv zone
+hand following drone using open cv and cv zone